Difference Between Nominal And Real Interest Rate

 Real Interest Rate ≈ Nominal Interest Rate - Inflation Rate

 This equation suggests that the real interest rate is approximately equal to the nominal interest rate minus the inflation rate.
-For example, if the nominal interest rate on a savings account is 5% and the inflation rate is 2%, the real interest rate would be approximately 3%.
+As an example, if the nominal interest rate on a savings account is 5% and the inflation rate is 2%, the real interest rate would be approximately 3%.

-The Fisher Equation is a useful tool, but it's important to note that it is an approximation.
+About the Fi —sher Equation is a useful tool, but it helps to note that it is an approximation.
 A more precise version of the Fisher Equation is:

 Real Interest Rate = ((1 + Nominal Interest Rate) / (1 + Inflation Rate)) - 1